BlueByteSystemsInc/PDMShell/src/advancedsearch.md

 description: Learn how to run PDMShell advanced search
 title: Notes About Using Advanced Search In PDMShell | SOLIDWORKS PDM
 ---

+>[!TLDR;]
+> If you use search favorites, use the following search query: `-search "Favorite=MY SEARCH FAVORITE NAME"` to retrieve the favorite search results and configure your search criteria from the search tool.

 # PDMShell Advanced Search Guide

 PDMShell provides a complete search engine based on PDM's own search.
 This feature is extremely useful with commands that have a `-search` parameter.